 Try this…If you struggle to sleep or only have a short time to relax, try Yoga Nidra.
 This is a deep form of guided relaxation, whereby the body is completely at ease, and only the subconscious remains active.
 It’s known as ‘yogic sleep, and 30 minutes is equivalent to 4 hours of sleep!
 You’ll find several Pregnancy Yoga Nidra options available on YouTube.

 10. DON’T LET PEOPLE ‘SHOULD’ ALL OVER YOU.
 People will freely offer you all sorts of advice during your pregnancy.
 They’ll tell you what you ‘must’ buy, what you ‘should’ eat and how and where you ‘should’ give birth.

 Try this…Avoid confusion and guilt by filtering what you want to take on board and letting the rest of the advice wash over you.

 Caroline Bagga is Mum to 3 beautiful girls.
-She’s passionate about helping women to have a healthy, active pregnancy and an empowering birth.
-Caroline is author of The Pregnancy Yoga Handbook and Founder of Mother Nurture Yoga, Sydney’s Pregnancy Yoga Experts, offering Pregnancy Yoga Classes in 8 locations around Sydney, as well as Online Classes, Retreats, Couples Birth Preparation Workshops.
+She’s passionate about helping women to have a healthy, active pregnancy and empowering birth.
+Caroline is the author of The Pregnancy Yoga Handbook and the Founder of Mother Nurture Yoga, Sydney’s Pregnancy Yoga Experts, offering Pregnancy Yoga Classes in 8 locations around Sydney, as well as Online Classes, Retreats, Couples Birth Preparation Workshops.

 Find out more: mothernurtureyoga.com.au